 The creation of ‘Mémoire’ has been funded by the Canada Arts Council.

 Andreas Krätschmer is a Picton-based wood-turner and sculptor.
 He explores themes of fragility, resilience, and the human relation with nature.
 His work has been exhibited in design festivals, art shows and galleries in Ontario and Québec.
 He has received grants from both the Canada Arts Council and the Ontario Arts Council.

 Tania Love is a Toronto-based visual artist whose work evolves from a relationship with place, material and connection to nature.
 She works with natural materials, textiles and dyes.
 She is the recipient of numerous grants, residencies and international exhibitions.

-Paul Ruban is an author, poet, screenwriter and literary translator.
+Paul Ruban is a French-language author, poet, screenwriter and literary translator.
 His writing has appeared in such magazines as Les écrits, Mœbius, XYZ and Zinc.
-He was awarded the 2020 Trillium Book Award for this debut short story collection, Crevaison en corbillard (Flammarion Québec).
+He was awarded the 2020 Trillium Book Award for this debut short story collection, Crevaison en corbillard (Flammarion Québec), and was a finalist for the 2022 John Glassco Prize for Literary Translation.
 He splits his time between Canada and Germany.